gabriel-kwesie/conifgure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Within Server Manager, select the flag icon > select promote this server to a domain controller > select add a new forest and add a Root domain name (example for the tutorial: mydomain.com) > select next and set a Directory Service Restore Mode password > select next and make sure the box for Create DNS delegation is unchecked > select next until prerequisites check and install > then click install when on the installation tab (this will restart the VM) > Restart and log back in to the domain controller with the username mydomain.com\(previous username for the domain controller) (Simply put logging in as a domain user since the vm was turned into a full fledged domain controller)
+Within Server Manager, select the flag icon > select promote this server to a domain controller > select add a new forest and add a Root domain name (example for the tutorial: mydomain.com) > select next and set a Directory Service Restore Mode password > select next and make sure the box for Create DNS delegation is unchecked > select next until prerequisites check and install > then click install when on the installation tab (this will restart the VM) > Restart and log back in to the domain controller with the username mydomain.com\(previous username for the domain controller) (Simply put, logging in as a domain user since the vm was turned into a full fledged domain controller)
 </p>
 <br />